jxnblk/reflexbox/README.md

 ## `<Box />`

-Sets padding and acts as a child component for <Flex />.
+A component that sets padding and width that works independently or as a child component of <Flex />.

 ### Props